Melissa Rauch: Stand Up

+Melissa did her first standup set at age seven in a local New Jersey talent show and then started pursuing stand up professionally in NYC at the age of 18.
+She toured clubs and colleges nationally and was named "Best College Comedian" by Jamie Foxx and Carson Daly on MTV prior to landing her role on The Big Bang Theory.

 Personal life

 Rauch is married to writer Winston Rauch, who collaborated with her on The Miss Education of Jenna Bush and other projects.
 They have been married since 2007 and have two children, a daughter born in 2017 and a son born in 2020.
 She announced her 2017 pregnancy by writing an essay in Glamour, where she reflected on a miscarriage she had previously suffered.

 The voices she uses for portraying the character Bernadette on The Big Bang Theory were inspired by experiences growing up in a "house of screamers".
 She usually portrays Bernadette using a "sweet, high-pitched purr", and switches to an "eerie, haranguing imitation" of Mrs. Wolowitz in interactions with Mrs. Wolowitz.
 Both are "very different" from Rauch's real voice.